html-graph/html-graph.github.io/content/getting-started.md

 </script>
 {{< /code >}}

-Here's the revised section with improved wording and formatting while maintaining all code blocks exactly as provided:

 Now that we've initialized the canvas, let's define a proper application structure.
 Using ES6 classes helps to organize our code: